 School Bag: Students are expected to have the approved College school bag sold from the College uniform shop.
 No other bag is to be used by students to transport their belongings to and from school.
 Graffiti on the College school bag is unacceptable.
-The College satchel is an optional school bag that can be used during class time.

-Summer Uniform - Terms 1 and 4: The College Hat is worn with the Summer Uniform to and from school.
+The College satchel is an optional school bag that can be used during class time Summer Uniform - Terms 1 and 4: Students must be in summer uniform at the beginning of Term 1.
 If an additional garment is needed for warmth the College jumper may be worn.